 Luckily there is a simple way to do this in any kitchen.
-All you need is a nonstick pan, preferably a cast iron pan or tawa, and a gas stove.
+All you need is a non-stick pan, preferably a cast iron skillet or tawa, and a gas stove.
 I will explain how to do it in the following section.

 4. Cook the naan on the pan or tawa

 - Gently remove the dough with a dough cutter and put it on a heated pan (or tawa), wet side down.
-The naan will automatically stick onto it with the presence of water.
+The naan will automatically stick to it in the presence of water.

-- Adjust the flame to medium heat and let the naan cook on it undisturbed until large blisters start forming on the surface.
-The heat will cause the dough to rise and fills the naan with air.
+- Adjust the flame to medium-high heat and let the naan cook on it undisturbed until large blisters start forming on the surface.
+The heat will cause the dough to rise and forms air pockets.

-- Once this happens, turn the pan upside down at a position between four to six inches above the flame.
-Move the pan slowly so that the surface will be cooked evenly by the stove’s heat, just like what happens in the tandoor’s chamber.
+- Once this happens, turn the pan upside down between four to six inches above the flame.
+Move the pan slowly so the surface will be cooked evenly by the stove’s heat, just like in the tandoor’s chamber.

 - Do this step until it starts to develop charred marks on the brown blisters.

 - Once the charred marks have developed, put the pan on the stove and cook for a few more seconds if you want it to become more crispy.